Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Finding pronoun probabilities in the OpenWebText corpus with spaCy

 \section{Finding pronoun probabilities in the OpenWebText corpus with \texttt{spaCy}}

+As is mentioned in Section \ref{sec:corpus}, in order to estimate the verb biases represented in the training corpus of GPT2 models, we parsed a fragment (approximately 160 million tokens) of the OpenWebText corpus \citep{Gokaslan2019OpenWeb} with the Python package \texttt{spaCy} \citep{spaCy} to get an estimate of the DO vs.\ PD ratio for each verb.
+Specifically, we used the \texttt{en\_core\_web\_trf} specification of the \texttt{spaCy} model, and we identified the set of dative alternation sentences by doing dependency parsing on each sentence.
+We found that the verb biases from the corpus are less well-represented in GPT2 models, motivating our decision to estimate verb biases by using model judgments rather than corpus statistics; see Section~\ref{sec:quantifying_verb_biases}.

-As is mentioned in Section \ref{sec:corpus}, we constructed the \textit{WithPronoun} version of the corpus in order to investigate the impact of animacy of the indirect object on the verb biases.
+The corpus parse results motivated us to investigate the impact of whether the indirect object is a pronoun on the verb biases.
+Thus, we constructed the \textit{WithPronoun} version of the corpus.
 To do this, we approximated the distribution of the natural occurrence frequencies over the set of English pronouns in dative alternation sentences from a fragment of the OpenWebText corpus \citep{Gokaslan2019OpenWeb}, which is a reasonable proxy for the closed WebText corpus that was used to train the \textsc{GPT2} models.

-We parsed a fragment (around 160 million tokens) of the corpus with \texttt{spaCy} \citep{spaCy}.
-Specifically, we used the \texttt{en\_core\_web\_trf} specification of the \texttt{spaCy} model, and we identified the set of dative alternation sentences by doing dependency parsing on each sentence.
 Then, we counted the frequencies of the set of English pronouns that occurred as the indirect object of the ditransitive verb.
 The list of pronouns and their frequencies are presented in Table \ref{tab2}, sorted by frequency.

 To convert the existing dative alternation priming corpus to the \textit{WithPronoun} version, we replaced the indirect object of every sentence in the existing corpus with one of the pronouns through random sampling according to their respective relative frequencies.